Catalan Company: Battle of Kibistra

-In spite of the numerical disparity between the forces Roger de Flor did not avoid the combat, but put himself at the head of the cavalry.
-Bernat de Rocafort and Marulli did the same with the almogavars, who showed great spirit, celebrating the victory before even engaging in combat and uttering their famous war cry "Awake iron, awake!" whilst they hit the ground with the end of their spears.

-At last the troops of the Great Company rushed to meet the Turkish troops and the battle begun.
-At first the Turks asserted their numerical advantage, but even as the battle seemed to be swinging in favor of the Ottomans, the almogavars charged again and managed to breach and destroy their line.
-The battle continued until twilight before the remains of the Ottoman army fled away, chased by the almogavar cavalry until almost dawn.
-The almogavars spent the night with their weapons in hand, waiting for a Turkish counter-attack which never occurred.
+Despite the numerical disparity between the forces, Roger de Flor did not avoid a confrontation but put himself at the head of the cavalry.
+Bernat de Rocafort and Marulli did the same with the almogavars, who showed great spirit and celebrated the victory before even engaging in combat and uttering their famous war cry "Awake iron, awake!" while they hit the ground with the end of their spears.
+At last, the troops of the Company rushed to meet the Turkish troops, and the battle began.
+At first, the Turks asserted their numerical advantage, but even as the battle seemed to be swinging in favour of the Turks, the almogavars charged again and managed to breach and destroy their line.
+The battle continued until twilight before the remains of the Turkish army fled in disarray, chased by the almogavar cavalry almost until dawn.
+The almogavars spent the night with their weapons in hand and waited for a Turkish counterattack, which never occurred.

-The following morning Roger de Flor proceeded to survey the battlefield, surprised by the magnitude of his victory.
+The following morning, Roger de Flor proceeded to survey the battlefield and was surprised by the magnitude of his victory.
 No fewer than 6,000 cavalry and 12,000 Turkish infantrymen had been killed in the battle.
-The almogavars then began to shout out their wish to continue the march through the Taurus mountains to Little Armenia and to quickly recover what the Byzantine Empire had lost over many centuries, but their captains judged the idea reckless.
+The almogavars then began to shout out their wish to continue the march through the Taurus mountains to Little Armenia in a surprise attack, and recover what the Byzantine Empire had lost over many centuries, but their captains judged the idea reckless.

-Byzantine betrayal and Catalan revenge
+De Flor's murder and Catalan revenge

-Following the important victory of Kibistra, the Company decided to return to Ania and spend the winter there, as a lack of knowledge of the terrain made an advance very dangerous.
-During this retreat, crossing country previously conquered by the Turks, Greek historians report numerous examples of looting, abuses and cruelty by the almogavar soldiers, worse according to them than was suffered under the Ottoman yoke.
+After the important victory of Kibistra, the Company decided to return to Ania and spend the winter there as their lack of knowledge of the terrain made an advance very dangerous.
+During the retreat, crossing country that had been conquered by the Turks, Greek historians report numerous examples of looting, abuses and cruelty by the almogavar soldiers, worse according to them than was suffered under the Ottoman yoke.

 Siege of Magnesia

 Arriving at Magnesia, however, the company was informed of a terrible event.
-The local population, with its captain Ataliote at the head and with the support of the Alans, had beheaded the garrison and stolen its treasure.
-Informed of this, Roger de Flor immediately laid siege to the city.
+The local population, with its captain, Ataliote, at the head and with the support of the Alans, had beheaded the garrison and stolen its treasure.
+Informed, Roger de Flor immediately laid siege to the city.

-But the siege had to be lifted shortly afterwards by order of the Emperor Andronikos, who requested the help of the company to defend the prince of Bulgaria (Roger's brother-in-law) from an uprising led by his own uncle.
+However, the siege had to be lifted shortly afterwards by order of Andronikos, who requested the help of the company to defend the prince of Bulgaria (Roger's brother-in-law) from an uprising led by his own uncle.
 The historian Nicephorus Gregoras, however, claimed that the Emperor's request was a pretext to disguise the impossibility of the Company breaking the resistance of Magnesia.
-At that time the 500 Alans who still remained on the side of the Company deserted.
+The 500 Alans who still remained on the side of the Company also deserted.